learn-co-students/axi-da-project2/README.md

 reviews or the star rating until after the LEGO set is released.
 """
 ```

+    "\nThe first issue aligns with the first feature we have, prod_id\n\nWhile it is possible that there is some useful information \nencoded in that number, it seems like it is not really a numeric\nfeature in the traditional sence\n\nThe scatter plot supports this idea, since it shows almost all\nprices being represented by a narrow range of ID values\n\nThe second issue aligns with num_reviews and star_rating.
+Although\nthese might be useful features in some modeling context, they are\nnot useful for this algorithm because we won't know the number of\nreviews or the star rating until after the LEGO set is released.\n"

 Now, create a variable `X_train_second_model`, which is a copy of `X_train_numeric` where those irrelevant columns have been removed: